- ~ Essential Packing List

 Here is what I personally considered to be the most important items.

 - One Fleece Jacket/Quick-Dry Mid-Layer - I chose a lightweight, black, hooded, versatile fleece jacket as a mid-layer on my first Camino.
 While hiking in a torrential downpour, the fleece got soaked around the edges; the hood, the sleeves and the neckline.
 It did NOT dry out in 24 hours.
-My next Camino, I substituted a high-tech mid layer and added a head layer to replace the hood.
-It never really rained for 16 days!
-If you are traveling in the winter, you may need a packable down mid-layer as well.
-I have only walked in August/September/October.
+My next Camino, I substituted a high-tech mid-layer fleece jacket without a hood and added a head layer.
+If you are traveling in cooler weather, you may need a packable ultralight down mid-layer as well.
+I have only walked in spring and fall months.

 - High Tech Rain Jacket - I used the Sierra Designs Brand, but this is a personal choice.
-I love value, so I usually shop for deals at Sierra Trading Post first.
-They are an overstock company and have great bargains if you visit the site/store frequently.
 (If you think you need a new rain jacket, you may wish to consider treating your current jacket with a waterproofing spray to refresh it's water resistance.
 You could save yourself a lot of money over buying a new rain jacket.
 I used the brand Nikwax and it worked great!
 Just make sure you wash it in a specialized tech wash first to make sure it is free of dirt and body oils.
 This will ensure a more effective treatment.)

 - High Tech Water Resistant Hiking Pants and/or Rain Pants - Consider NOT taking rain pants.
 If they are nylon, and you are walking during the warmer months, they will be too hot.
 Instead, take a hi-tech, water resistant pair of hiking pants.
 They will be more breathable and really do keep you quite dry.
 If you walk in a torrential downpour for any length of time, you will eventually get wet, regardless of the type of pant.
 Buy the best water-resistant, breathable pants that you can afford.
 I took a nylon pair of rain pants on my first Camino.
-My second Camino, I stuck with water-resistant hiking pants and a rain poncho and was lucky enough to barely use any rain gear!
-Again, I advise you to look on Sierra Trading Post for deals.
-I have been shopping here for years and persistence finds you great deals.
+All my many Caminos later, I stuck with water-resistant hiking pants and a rain poncho and they kept me sufficiently warm, and mostly dry unless it rained all day.

-- Rain Poncho to fit over Body and Pack - This is optional.
-I used a rain jacket and pack rain cover and stayed dry enough.
-But I didn't hike in any prolonged torrential downpours.
-However, I also took an ultra-cheap, ultra-light weight poncho as a extra precaution.
+- Rain Poncho to fit over Body and Pack - This is optional and many folks debate on this one.
+I used a rain jacket and pack rain cover and stayed dry enough in light rain.
+But when there was a real downpour, I added the ultra-cheap, ultra-light weight poncho as a extra precaution.
+I managed to stay dry despite pouring rain!

 - Pack Rain Cover - optional if you use a rain poncho.
 My backpack came with a rain cover when I purchased it.
 This feature could be a determining factor for you - it is a very handy item and it kept my pack sufficiently dry.